 Lost books incur a replacement charge.
 If a book is misplaced please inform the library staff.
 If any parent would like to help with library tasks such as book covering, reshelving books etc please see the resource centre staff.

 School Card Scheme is available to families who qualify under Department for Education regulations.
-This scheme helps families cover the cost of M&S fees.
+This scheme helps families cover the cost of Materials and Services fees (school fees).
 We encourage all parents/guardians who believe they may be eligible for this scheme to speak to our Finance Officer.

 Please be aware that no student will automatically be approved for school card.
-A new application must be completed each and every year.
-If you have students at more than one school, an application must be completed for each school.
+A new application must be completed every year.

 School Fees - (Materials & Services)

-The compulsory School Materials and Services Fee is in line with the School Governing Council’s & DFE recommendations each year.
+The compulsory School Materials and Services Fee is in line with the School Governing Council’s & Department for Education recommendations each year.

 This amount, along with Government Grants, provides for materials such as text books, educational materials, computing, equipment used for PE and sports as well as all other subjects during the course of a student’s study at school.
 Stationery, art supplies and other resources are also provided throughout the year.

 We ask parents to pay the required amount during the first term of school.
-We are aware of the differing financial circumstances families may experience, so if you have any difficulties, please speak to the Business Manager.
-We are happy to make arrangements for a series of payments but this must be negotiated with the Business Manager as soon as possible.
+We are aware of the differing financial circumstances families may experience, so if you have any difficulties, please speak to the Finance Officer.
+We are happy to make arrangements for a series of payments but this must be negotiated with the Finance Officer as soon as possible.
 The total amount of fees owing is legally recoverable at the end of term 1.
 There is no interest charged and the process is strictly confidential.

 Payments to the school may be made by cash, cheque and/or credit card and direct debit.
 Cheques should be made payable to “Morphett Vale East School” and crossed with the words “Not Negotiable” written on it.
 EFTPOS facilities are available.